 We love rivers…..

 Those of us fortunate enough to have experienced the Camp 9 section of the Stanislaus River near Angels Camp in the early 1970s remember the exciting rapids, the towering limestone cliffs, the caves decorated with Native American petroglyphs and the stunning beauty of Rose Creek.
-Like Yosemite Valley or the Grand Canyon, these places were world treasures that deserved to be protected!
+Like Yosemite Valley or the Grand Canyon, Sierra Rivers are world treasures that deserve to be protected!

-Tragically, the Stanislaus was destroyed by a dam in the next decade.
-Next came the realization that all the rivers in the Sierras were threatened.
+Tragically, the Stanislaus, the most popular whitewater river in the West at the time, was destroyed by a dam in the next decade.
+Next came the realization that all the remaining rivers in the Sierras are threatened.
 That was how our original river company, Scott Free River Expeditions, was born.
-Its purpose was to help California’s rivers get off “Scot-free”.
-The need could not have been greater!
+Its purpose was to help California’s rivers get off “Scot-free”, and when Mother Lode and Scott Free joined in 1984, the need could not have been greater!

 For our rivers,

 Scott, Catherine, Emily and Adrienne Underwood and the MaLode Crew

 California’s foremost grassroots river conservation organization.